CodingAvenue/codestop-course-php-oop/content/Constants/Constants.facts.md

 A constant name should not start with a dollar sign `$` and should be in all uppercase with an underscore `_` as a separator.
 The examples are `PI`, `MY_CONSTANT`, and `CONST_VALUE`.

-A visibility keyword is not allowed in defining a class constant.

 The `self` keyword with the scope resolution operator `::` accesses a constant within a class method.

 A class name with the scope resolution operator `::` accesses a constant outside a class.